 SEO has become a huge discipline in the past 10 years and all the above SEO tools wouldn’t have existed without the SEO experts behind them.
 We wanted to give a quick shout out to these people for their hard work to help websites rank better and convert more.

 Eric Enge is the founder and CEO of award-winning digital marketing agency Stone Temple, acquired by Perficient in July 2018.
-Now the general manager of Perficient Digital he is a writer, researcher, teacher, and keynote speaker.
+Now the general manager of Perficient Digital, he is a writer, researcher, teacher, and keynote speaker.
 He won the 2016 Search Personality of the Year Award and CEO of 2016 Best SEO Agency of the Year award.

 Barry Schwartz is the master of sharing content around anything to do with SEO.
-Normally the first person to write about algorithm updates (sometimes even before Google) Barry is the news editor of Search Engine Land and runs Search Engine Roundtable, both blogs around the topic of SEM.
+Normally the first person to write about algorithm updates (sometimes even before Google), Barry is the news editor of Search Engine Land and runs Search Engine Roundtable, both blogs around the topic of SEM.
 Barry also owns his own web consultancy firm called RustyBrick.

 Aleyda Solis is a speaker, author, and award-winning SEO expert.
-She is the founder of Orainti, an international SEO consultancy Agency, that helps international clients scale their approach to organic search growth.
+She is the founder of Orainti, an international SEO consultancy Agency, that helps international clients scale their organic search growth.
 She has won the European Search Personality of the Year in 2018 Award and was mentioned in the 50 online marketing influencers to follow in 2016.